A Unique International Preschool with High Quality Childcare and Education

 Feature 1: Full-time, 5-day-a-week childcare and education program

 CGK provides full-time childcare 5 days a week from 8:30am to 5:00pm (including extended childcare - 8:00am to 6:30pm).
-While we don't offer shorter hours or less than five days a week, there are many benefits to the full-time course.
+While we don't offer shorter hours or less than five days a week (only 2 year olds can choose from 2-5 days per week), there are many benefits to the full-time course.

 - Gain a high level of English proficiency.

 - Through long-term projects and in-depth inquiry activities, students enjoy special experiences that develop acute cognitive abilities and a spirit of inquiry.

 - All children share the same amount of time in a group environment resulting in no inconsistency between their English proficiency and their life skills, and allowing them all to face the challenging curriculum.
 Easier to maintain an English-language environment.

 Class placement is based on grade level (the same as kindergarten and school).
 We provide a level-appropriate, in-depth learning curriculum that stimulates the children's acute cognitive abilities and spirit of inquiry.
 At the same time, we also value interaction with classes of different age groups and occasionally incorporate them into our program.

 Feature 2: High-quality Childcare / Global Education Program

 CGK's Global Education is not just about having fun in English.
 We implement our programs and curriculum in yearly, monthly, weekly and daily goals, to keep a fixed eye on our purpose and to provide high quality Global Education.